-If applicants already have one of the Foundation (Level 2) Knowledge Qualifications before starting their apprenticeship (see knowledge qualifications page), they may count this and will not have to repeat the qualification providing they have achieved this qualification within five years of starting their apprenticeship.
-The hours that were spent gaining the qualification may be counted towards the total hours for the apprenticeship.
+If applicants already have one of the knowledge qualifications or individual QCF units at Level 2 (see knowledge qualifications page) before starting their apprenticeship, they may count this and will not have to repeat the qualification providing they have achieved this qualification within five years of starting their apprenticeship.
 For example, they may have already achieved the knowledge element as part of the Welsh Baccalaureate.
-The hours that were spent gaining the qualification may be counted towards the total hours required for this framework.
+Furthermore the hours that were spent gaining the qualification may be counted towards the total hours for the apprenticeship.